hashicorp/terraform-provider-azurerm/website/docs/r/subscription.html.markdown

 * `alias` - (Optional) The Alias name for the subscription.
 Terraform will generate a new GUID if this is not supplied.
 Changing this forces a new Subscription to be created.

 * `billing_scope_id` - (Optional) The Azure Billing Scope ID.
-Can be a Microsoft Customer Account Billing Scope ID, an Microsoft Partner Account Billing Scope ID or an Enrollment Billing Scope ID.
+Can be a Microsoft Customer Account Billing Scope ID, a Microsoft Partner Account Billing Scope ID or an Enrollment Billing Scope ID.

 * `subscription_id` - (Optional) The ID of the Subscription.
 Changing this forces a new Subscription to be created.